SensoSoRo/SoftArm/README.md

-# Data Set and Code Repository for the Article,
-# "Distributed Proprioception of 3D Configuration in Soft Sensorized Robots via Deep Learning"
+# Data Set and Code Repository for the Article, "Distributed Proprioception of 3D Configuration in Soft Sensorized Robots via Deep Learning"

-We provide the data sets and relevant MATLAB scripts used in the journal article "R L Truby, C Della Sandina, Daniela Rus.
+In this SoftArm repoistory in SensoSoRo, we provide the data sets and relevant MATLAB scripts used in the journal article "R L Truby, C Della Sandina, Daniela Rus.
 Distributed Proprioception of 3D Configuration in Soft Sensorized Robots via Deep Learning.
 IEEE Robotics and Automation Letters, 2020."
+Data sets include the raw training and validation sets used in this publication and the training scripts used as well.
+We intend to update this repository over time as necessary and/or upon reasonable request.

-## Getting Started
+## Getting Started and Navigation

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them
+We use MATLAB 2019 and MATLAB's Deep Learning Toolbox for all analysis, data processing, and training of neural networks.
+Data sets are currently provided as .mat files, and training scripts are provided as .m files.

 ```
 Give examples